maximcus/SimpleWPFReporting/README.md

 ## How does it work

 This project gives you the ability to create any report with the full power of WPF XAML.
-SimpleWPFReporting will take care of exporting it as PDF or printing it.
-The important point is that SimpleWPFReporting will not rasterize your report before exporting or printing.
+SimpleWPFReporting will take care of exporting it as a PDF or printing it.
+The important point is that SimpleWPFReporting will not rasterize your report before exporting or printing it.

-To be able to divide any report into pages this project expects that you will use vertical `StackPanel` as a report body.
+In order to be able to divide any report into pages this project expects that you will use a vertical `StackPanel` as your report body.
 You should put your report elements into this `StackPanel`.
 SimpleWPFReporting accepts `StackPanel` as a parameter and automatically divides report elements into pages.

 ## How to use it